Oduig/how-to-choose-a-web-framework/README.md

 #### Data exchange

-On the web, clients talk to the server by doing HTTP requests to URLs.
+On the web, clients talk to the server by sending HTTP requests to URLs.
 URLs conform to a certain *architectural style*.
 Requests and responses may contain data in some *data format*.

 The most common **architectural style** is REST, which uses the path section of URLs to access named resources through a stateless interface.
 Other options are websockets or SOAP.
 One example where REST is not ideal is controlling physical machinery where the server is inherently stateful.
 Modeling state transitions (which are generally verbs) on top of REST can be cumbersome; RPC-style websockets are much more convenient in that situation.